Rapptz/discord.py/docs/guide/interactions/views.rst

             await interaction.response.defer()

 Using the decorator approach greatly simplifies the code, but it's not as flexible as using a custom class.
-We set parameters prior to the creation of the view-instance, so context-specific variables are not available.
+We set parameters prior to the creation of the view instance, so context-specific variables are not available.
 If modifications are needed, we would instead have to override component instance attributes in the ``__init__`` method.

 The function we're decorating acts similarly to the :meth:`~discord.ui.Button.callback` method, it's called when the button is clicked.
-However the arguments passed to the function are different.
+However, the arguments passed to the function are different.
 Rather than ``self`` referring to the component, it refers to the view, with the component being passed as the last argument.

 When using component decorators, we no longer need to explicitly add the component to the view, this is done automatically.